CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

     Html.text "ConMan is alive!"
   ```

-2. Rather than display the text directly in the `main` function, we can create a `view` function to handle that and then call it from the `main` function. `main` and `view` are the idiomatic names for these functions, although you can name the `view` function anything you like (also note that another Elm idiom is to have two line breaks between functions rather than one). the `-- VIEW` line is just a comment and has no special significance.
+2. Rather than display the text directly in the `main` function, we can create a `view` function to handle that and then call it from the `main` function. `main` and `view` are the idiomatic names for these functions, although you can name the `view` function anything you like (also note that another Elm idiom is to have two line breaks between functions rather than one).
+The `-- VIEW` line is just a comment and has no special significance.
 3. Now we can recompile our conman.js file and see that nothing has changed!

   ```bash